arun5k1095/ETLpipelineTydo/README.md

 ## Note :
 While this app was coded and tested on Windows, I hope it cooperates on Mac or Linux as well.
 In case you not, yo'ure free to make any necessary OS-specific changes.

+Also few thoughts towards how this applicaiton could be scaled in production grade env :

+**Production scaling suggestions :**
+- Scale by adding more application server instances behind the load balancer for increased capacity.
+- Implement database scaling techniques for handling data growth.

+**Edge cases to note : **
+- Monitoring for resource limits and unexpected cost spikes.
+-Implement robust error handling and retry mechanisms, especially when interacting with external services.
+- Pay attention to security measures, including access controls and encryption, to protect sensitive data.